David Villar Player Props: Giants vs. Tigers

 David Villar At The Plate

-- Villar is hitting .186 with a double, three home runs and five walks.
+- Villar is hitting .186 with a double, three home runs and six walks.

-- He has gone deep in two of 13 games played this year, and in 6% of his plate appearances.
+- He has hit a home run in two of 14 games played this year, and in 5.9% of his plate appearances.

-- In two games this year, Villar has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.